Further course information

 Further information about programme courses.

-From September until July the academic year is divided into 6 blocks of 10 credit 5 week courses in Year 1 and Year 2 .In Year 3 ,a supervised research project is undertaken by all students in this final year of their studies.
+From September until July the academic year is divided into 6 blocks of 10 credit 5 week courses, with the exception of the Medical Informatics course.
+A supervised research project is undertaken by all students wishing to complete the MSc in Global eHealth.

 This course explores key concepts and issues in Health Informatics and eHealth.
 It provides a grounding in the history and evolution of the fields at theoretical and applied levels.
 Subjects include: patterns of health and disease; structure and funding of health systems; relationships between poverty; technology and health; globalisation; international standards; mHealth to address the urban-rural divide; challenges for Global Health Surveillance; workforce issues; innovation in low resource settings; research and evaluation of eHealth.